 While pluralism is an emerging value in many Jewish communities in America and beyond, it is not a value advocated by all Jews.
 Many, in keeping with the traditional belief that study should be combined with practice, believe that it is sacrilegious to study Jewish texts without any intention of living by them (see e.g. Babylonian Talmud Berachot 17a).
-This tension is being played out in various ways, leaving open the question of what future denominational relationships will look like as this newest generation of Jews takes the reins.
+This tension plays out in various ways, leaving open the question of what future denominational relationships will look like as Jews of this newest generation begin to lead their communities.